 Since we control only our actions, not their results, hearing is certainly not under our control.
 Nevertheless, it is what we aim for through listening.
 We listen in order to fulfil our hope of hearing.

 Hearing, not listening, is what touches and perhaps transforms lives.

 Listening is essential, without it we do not properly hear, but hearing is the reason we listen.
 We do not listen for listening's sake, we listen for what it gives, which is the hearing of what is to be heard.

-We benefit only from what reaches us, from what we actually hear, not from what we attempt to listen to.
+We benefit only from what fully reaches us, from what we hear properly (without distortion or addition), not from what we attempt to listen to.
 Therefore, the pertinent question is not, “Did you listen?” but “Did you hear?”

 May and Might